noelmcloughlin/linkml-project-copier/README.md

 This template uses the code-scaffolding tool [copier](https://copier.readthedocs.io/) to create a [LinkML](https://github.com/linkml/linkml) project.
 Copier supports code lifecycle management, allowing you to seamlessly incorporate updates into your project when the template is enhanced.

-* Starting from 0.2.x we give up compatibility to introduce new features and to re-organise and clean-up the code.
+* Starting from 0.2.x we give up compatibility with the directory layout from [linkml-project-cookiecutter](https://github.com/linkml/linkml-project-cookiecutter/) that we followed initially.
+This is required to introduce new features and to realise our idea of a cleaner, easier to update linkml project template.
-* Early releases (0.1.x) have maintained backwards compatibility with [linkml-project-cookiecutter](https://github.com/linkml/linkml-project-cookiecutter/).
+* Early releases (0.1.x) are backwards compatibility with [linkml-project-cookiecutter](https://github.com/linkml/linkml-project-cookiecutter/) (same directory layout and commands).
-  This facilitates to experiment with the migration of existing cruft/cookiecutter-based projects.
+  This facilitates experimenting with the migration of existing cruft/cookiecutter-based projects.
-  Over time  the migration may become more difficult as the cookiecutter template evolves.
+  Over time the migration is expected to become more difficult as the cookiecutter template evolves.
+We don't plan to maintain compatible releases beyond v0.1.7.

 The generated project uses [just](https://github.com/casey/just) as preferred command runner, even in the 0.1.x releases.